aytacsekmen/workLoggerApp/README.md

 # workLoggerApp
-Aims to help the people to keep a log of their daily activity
+Qt peoject aims to help the people to keep a log of their daily activity